brunoopetri/user-management-application/README.md

 ### Description

   This application allows you to manage your users efficiently and easily.
-  It has a Django Rest Framework backend and a React frontend.
+  It has a React frontend and a Django Rest Framework backend.

 ### Features